How long until Valencian Community Day?

 Celebrated annually on 9 October, this is a public holiday in the Valenciana region of Spain.
 Valencia is the principal city in the region.

 If 9 October falls on a weekend, this holiday may be substituted by another.
-For instance, in 2016, as 9 October is a Sunday, Valenciana will observe Easter Monday as a public holiday instead.
+For instance, in 2016, as 9 October was a Sunday, Valenciana observed Easter Monday as a public holiday instead.

-In 1238, King James I of Aragon laid siege to Valencia and after five months, the Moors finally surrendered on 28 September.
+In the spring of 1238, King James I of Aragon laid siege to Valencia and after five months, the Moors finally surrendered on 28 September.
 On 9 October, James took possession of the city.

-The Valencian region gained full autonomy in 1982.
+The Valencian region gained full autonomy within Spain in 1982.